droonga/droonga.org/tutorial/1.0.5/basic/index.md

     # rvm install 2.1.2
     # yum -y install npm

+Yes, in short, you have to activate `gem` and `npm` commands, and install some packages to build native extensions.

 ## Build a Droonga engine

 The part "Droonga engine" stores the database and provides the search feature actually.